agb2k/COMP2042_CW_hcyab2/README.md

 - Add the VM Arguments to Main by editing configurations: "--module-path **(JavaFX Library Path)** --add-modules=ALL-MODULE-PATH"

-- Alternatively, run the game import it as a maven project and select javafx:run on the maven tab in IntelliJ
+- Alternatively, import the project as a maven project and select javafx:run on the maven tab on the right side of in IntelliJ

 ## Key Changes Made for Maintenance and Extension